Last Modified: February 26, 2025

-When writing the subject line, the goal is to persuade your target to open your email.
-You want them to be curious about what you might be offering in the email.
-Most likely, the message you are sending is to someone you don’t know so there’s no guarantee they’ll read your emails unless it grabs their attention.
+Your subject line is your first (and sometimes only) chance to grab attention.
+If it doesn’t stand out, your email won’t get read—it’ll get buried.
+A great subject line sparks curiosity, signals value, and gets them to click, as you want them to be curious about what you might be offering Most likely, the message you are sending is to someone you don’t know, so there’s no guarantee they’ll read your emails unless it grabs their attention.

 Here are a few tips to follow when it comes to choosing your subject line:

-The opening line sets the tone for your introduction email.
-The first line is where you try to establish relevance.
+Now that you know how to increase open rates, let’s look at what makes a strong opening line.
+The opening line sets the tone for your introduction email and where you try to establish relevance.
 You want the recipient on the other end to be engaged so that they have a reason to keep reading.

 This can become something they skip because it isn't relevant to them.
 No need to give them your name.
 They will be able to see your email and full name.
 You are a stranger to them, so there’s no need to highlight that.
 Instead, you should lead with something about them.
 Quickly establish a business case for them to continue reading and take action.